travelmarx/scrapbook101/docs/about-this-site.md

 * Copy our Jekyll theme's layout `_layouts/default.html` file into our project and modify it.
 * Add custom style in `assets/css/travelmarx.css`.
 * Add a `_data/toc.yaml` file to describe our table of contents.
-The `_data` folder is a Jekyll directory [convention][jek2] conventionand after reading this [YAML tutorial][yamltut], it all started to come together on how to create a table of contents.
+The `_data` folder is a Jekyll directory [convention][jek2] convention and after reading this [YAML tutorial][yamltut], it all started to come together on how to create a table of contents.

 Our table of contents file, `toc.yaml`, looks like this: